snwfdhmp/neural-networks/README.md

 What's the reason of that ?
 Let's try to figure it out.

-- How many "synapse" can do we have on the first config ?
+- How many "synapse" can we have on the first config ?

 first